 The vectors created by this function have many applications but a key one is to combine them with either a Profile Toolpath or where available the Texture Toolpath to create decorative panels and background textures, a small selection of the possible results you can derive from this combination are shown in the images below.

 Ball Nose Tool - Wave Pattern

 V-Bit Tool - Swirl Pattern

 Ball Nose Tool - Grain Pattern

 Create Text

-This form allows text to be created at any height using the units the model is being designed in (Inch or MM).
+This form allows text to be created at a specified point and height.